Guardianship of the Islamic Jurist: Under the Islamic Republic

 behind-the-scenes selection process include the leadership of the Islamic Revolutionary Guards Corps, who wield both military and economic clout, and a number of conservative clerics, such as the current head of the assembly, Ahmad Khatami.

-Possible candidates to succeed Khamenei include Khamenei's son, Mojtaba Khamenei.
+Khamenei's son, Mojtaba Khamenei, was elected Supreme Leader in 2026 after his father's death.
+There had been rumours that he was a possible successor before his father was killed, though after his death it was reported that his father was wary of him as a successor.